Multiple Choice Bible Quiz about Moses the Lawgiver

 Moses had anger management problems.

-Moses was upset that Aaron allowed the Israelites to make a golden idol.
+Aaron allowed the Israelites to make a golden idol and worship while Moses was gone.

-Moses was so angry that he threw the commandments to the ground, smashing the slates.
+When Moses returned, he was so angry that he threw the commandments to the ground, smashing the tablets.

 Can you imagine that conversation?